top of page

 An effort coordinated by your local school system and the Exceptional Children Division, State Department of Public Instruction, to:

-Locate and identify children and youth ages birth through 21 with disabilities who are in need of special education and related services.
+Locate and identify children and youth ages birth through 21 with disabilities who need special education and related services.

-Inform parents and/or guardians of the services available from their local school system and other state and community agencies.
+Inform parents and guardians of the services available from their local school system and other state and community agencies.

 Who Are the Children?